akosuadydy/giftyakosua_data/module-1-introduction-to-data-analytics/module-1-summary.md

 -Translating real-world problems into analytical questions -Understanding how data supports evidence-based decisions

+Practical Activity Evidence

+As part of Module 1, I created and set up my GitHub account to begin building my data analytics portfolio.

+Evidence:
+- GitHub profile setup and repository creation
+- Initial portfolio repository with README and folder structure

+See `/module-1-introduction-to-data-analytics/evidence/` for screenshots.

 Reflection
 This module helped me understand that effective data analysis begins before touching any data.